For All We Know (1934 song)

-"For All We Know" is a popular song published in 1934, with music by J. Fred Coots and lyrics by Sam M. Lewis.
+"For All We Know" is a jazz standard published in 1934, with music by J. Fred Coots and lyrics by Sam M. Lewis.
 Popular versions in 1934 were by Hal Kemp (vocal by Skinnay Ennis) and Isham Jones (vocal by Joe Martin).

 Background

 There are alternative verses but the main lyrics start: "For all we know we may never meet again...".